code-charity/Bulk-Contributor/README.md

   - imaginable contraindications:   _(probably not required to bring denied pull requests to zero/minimum or 1%° (1 in 1000)_
   - Same names in Code & English.
   - International names in Code (emojis / simplified english)
-  - Of course the Example above exists only based on an annoying part of Browser-Extension formality.
-However it will be faster/easier to build this than the world (web browsers) changing such a standard.
-And worth it still even if they'd start changing today.
+  - Of course the Example above exists only **based on an annoying part of** Browser-Extension-**formality.
+However it will be faster/easier to build this than the world** (/web browsers)**changing such a standard.
+And worth it still even if they'd start changing today.**